IBM/SalesEnablement-SterlingDataExchange-L3/docs/DemoPreparation-VSI.md

     3. Access the application by running the following url

 That concludes the setup of the environment.
-Proceed to the next part of the demonstration guide to access the {{offering.name}}.
+Proceed to the next part of the demonstration guide to configure B2Bi.